HannesRammer/Dartabase/README.md

     *improvements, adapt more functionality from db connectors *and much more

-Please tell me about bugs you find and or improvements/features you would like to see in future.
+Please let me know about bugs you find and or improvements/features you would like to see in future.

+ENJOY & BE NICE ;)